President Trump's mean streak spares no one - living or dead

-Midway through his rally in Battle Creek, Michigan, this week, President Donald Trump's trademark vindictiveness bumped up against the limits of decency as he began to disparage a dead man.
+Midway through his rally in Battle Creek, Michigan, this week, US President Donald Trump's trademark vindictiveness bumped up against the limits of decency as he began to disparage a dead man.

-Turning his attention to Rep. Debbie Dingell, D-Mich., the widow of former congressman John Dingell, the president suggested that rather than looking down from heaven, as Debbie had previously told him, perhaps John was "looking up" from hell.
+Turning his attention to Rep. Debbie Dingell, the widow of former congressman John Dingell, the president suggested that rather than looking down from heaven, as Debbie had previously told him, perhaps John was "looking up" from hell.

 The crowd murmured, the crowd grimaced, the crowd groaned.
 There were cheers and applause, too, but the pockets of hesitation from some of his most loyal supporters underscored a striking note of discomfort with the president's mean streak.